 as promised.

-You might be wondering about the modernity's favorite tuning system, twelve-tone equal-temperament.
-Is it a rank-2 tuning system like Pythagorean?
-Or rank-3 like 5-limit just intonation?
-It's rank 2!
+You might be wondering about modernity's favorite tuning system, twelve-tone equal-temperament or 12-TET.
+It can be defined over rank-2, -3, -4, et cetera interval spaces, but let's start with rank-2.
 Another name for it is 12-EDO, which stands for "12 equal divisions of the octave".
-There are lots of rank-2 tuning systems that divide the octave into logarithmically equal parts.
+There are lots of rank-2 tuning systems that divide the octave into logarithmically equal parts, like 19-EDO and 24-EDO.

-Our basic 12-EDO is defined by pure octaves and
+Our old grade school friend 12-EDO is defined by pure octaves

 t(d2) = 1/1